HEALTH & SAFETY:

 Can this program be used for college credit?

 While college credit is currently not offered, The Institute equips students with access to academic counselors throughout the term who can help explore and outline next steps after the program.
-Throughout the program, students will undertake a personal project, which they will present to their fellow students in the final week of the program

 Will students receive certificate of completion or an individualized evaluation?